AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 To configure tooltips, do the same with the **tooltip()** and {api:anychart.core.ui.Tooltip#format}format(){api} methods.

-Besides tokens that work everywhere, there are tokens working only with error bars:
+Besides tokens that work everywhere, there are tokens that are specific to error bars:

 * `{%valueLowerError}`
 * `{%valueUpperError}`